Jan 01 2014

 Then we max magic crash to prevent bosses from casting harmful buffs on themselves and afterwards we max hero's will.
 Congratulations, you're now set completely to boss.

-lastly we max our other skills starting with Maple Warrior since if you're soloing it's a nice buff to your damage and then... well, there's really nothing else worth maxing but we'll do Revenge of the Evil Eye just to finish with all the fourth job skills plus it can help a bit when farming items and such i guess, but really by this point you can use your points on whatever you want, this includes skills from previous jobs since you'll be able to max them all before you even reach level 200
+lastly we max our other skills starting with Maple Warrior since if you're soloing it's a nice buff to your damage and then... well, there's really nothing else worth maxing but we'll do Revenge of the Evil Eye just to finish with all the fourth job skills plus it can help a bit when farming items and such i guess, but really by this point you can use your points on whatever you want, unfortunately we can't max skills from previous jobs anymore so you'll have to stick to 4th job ones.

 Hyper skills are new skills that are unlocked as you level up past 140 and unlike normal skills you don't gain 3 SP every level up nor are able to get every hyper skill, this due to the fact that you only earn SP for them every 10 levels until you reach level 200 and also because the amount of SP you earn is very limited.